sravani61/Fintech_case_study/README.md

 **Optional Upgrade to Premium Plan**

 The second incredible feature that the Starter Portfolio offers is the option to upgrade to a premium plan for free.
 Once you’ve invested a minimum of $1,000 with Fundrise through the Starter Portfolio, you can upgrade to one of the previously mentioned plans absolutely free.
 The Starter Portfolio is a smart option for anyone new to real estate investing that doesn’t have a large amount of cash up front.

+**Baseline**

+**Investing through Fundrise is better option for:**

+1. Investors with long term vision

+2. Investors who want to diversify out of stocks

+3. Risk takers

+4. Those who want to learn about new investments

 **Summary of Fundrise platform**